The moment AI finishes your app

 Deployment is the act of taking code from your laptop and making it live on the internet.
 The modern flow looks like this:

-- You write code locally, commit it to Git (version control).
+- You write code on your machine and commit it to Git (version control).

 - You push the commits to GitHub (or GitLab, or similar).

-- Your deploy platform is watching your GitHub repository.
+- Your deploy platform watches your GitHub repo.

 - It sees a new commit, runs a build (compiles, bundles, minifies), and copies the output to its servers.

-- It swaps your new version in, users seamlessly start hitting the new code.
+- It swaps your new version in.
+Users start hitting the new code.

 Three environments are common: